Question: What is the NorthConnex project?

 Question: When did tunnelling start and when will it be completed?

-Tunnelling started in April 2016 and the tunnel is due for completion in late 2019.
+Tunnelling started in April 2016 and the tunnel is due for completion in 2020.

 If your property is directly above the tunnel route, we will write to you approximately one month before we plan to be tunnelling in your area.
 An example of the letter can be found here.